Willington Worthenbury

 Willington Worthenbury (Willington Wrddymbre) is a community in Wrexham County Borough, Wales, and is situated near the England–Wales border.

 It has an area of 2,146 hectares and a population of 730 (2001 census), increasing to 827 at the 2011 census.
 It contains the villages of Worthenbury and Tallarn Green.

-It is located on the eastern side of the River Dee in the English Maelor area which was formerly part of the historic county of Flintshire.
+It is located on the eastern side of the River Dee in the English Maelor area which is within the boundaries of the historic county of Flintshire.
 It has the lowest proportion of Welsh language speakers of all the communities in Wrexham county borough, with 88.81% having no knowledge of Welsh according to the 2001 census.

+Willington and Worthenbury were originally separate civil parishes in the detached part of Flintshire.
+They became part of Wrexham Maelor in 1974, and were merged sometime between 1985 and 1989.
+Willington may have been absorbed by Worthenbury in 1985, before the renaming in 1989.

 Worthenbury

 Settlement at Worthenbury may have begun as early as the tenth century.
 The name Worthenbury may stem from the Saxon name for a stronghold 'burgh', indicating that a fortification may have been situated there.
 In 1086, when the Domesday Book was compiled, Worthenbury was listed as a relatively small settlement and it was within the hundred of Duddeston and the county of Cheshire.

 There has been a parish church in the village since at least 1388.
-The current building was built in 1739; it is dedicated to Saint Deiniol and has many Georgian features.
+The current building, St Deiniol's, was built in 1739 but an earlier had been dedicated to Saint Deiniol.
+The church has many Georgian features and while no longer in the Church in Wales, is open to visitors.
 South of the village lay Emral Hall, home to the influential Puleston family until 1936 when it was demolished.